LeeBoYin/vue-layout-system/docs/src/components/README.md

 # Overview

-Vue Layout System is a pack of Vue components, each one layout component solves one specific problem while sharing similar pattern with other layout components.
+Vue Layout System is a pack of Vue components, where each one layout component solves one specific problem while sharing similar pattern with the others.

 - Your contents are always placed inside `slots`
 - Padding, gap size and alignment are set with corresponding `props`